vmware-archive/kube-prod-runtime/docs/workflow.md

 Use the advanced workflow if you are:

-* An operator for a Kubernetes cluster that has existing DNS or authentication infrastructure already in place
+* An operator for a Kubernetes cluster that has existing DNS or authentication infrastructure already in place.
-* Concerned with other cases where the basic workflow is not suitable
+* Concerned with other cases where the basic workflow is not suitable.

-We will use `kubeprod` and `kubecfg` to manage the BKPR lifecycle. `kubeprod` is part of BKPR and [`kubecfg`](https://github.com/ksonnet/kubecfg) is a tool for managing Kubernetes resources as code. `kubecfg` uses [jsonnet](https://jsonnet.org) to describe infrastructure based on templates. `kubeprod` is used to deploy BKPR into an existing Kubernetes cluster and `kubecfg` to show the differences between the running (live) configuration and the local configuration (e.g. your Git client).
+We will use `kubeprod` and `kubecfg` to manage the BKPR lifecycle. `kubeprod` is part of BKPR and [`kubecfg`](https://github.com/ksonnet/kubecfg) is a tool for managing Kubernetes resources as code. `kubecfg` uses [jsonnet](https://jsonnet.org) to describe infrastructure based on templates. `kubeprod` is used to deploy BKPR into an existing Kubernetes cluster and `kubecfg` is used to show the differences between the running (live) configuration and the local configuration (e.g. your Git client).

 ### Check the default `kubectl` context